argilla-io/argilla/argilla/docs/community/token_classification_tutorial.md

 This iterative approach allows for continuous improvement, making it an invaluable tool for tackling a wide range of natural language processing tasks efficiently and effectively.

+## Acknowledgements

+I would like to express my sincere gratitude to the following individuals who have contributed to this notebook:

+- **[David Berenstein](https://x.com/davidberenstei)** for his invaluable insights and guidance.
+- **[Sara Han](https://x.com/sdiazlor)** for answering my frequent queries on discord.

+This work would not have been possible without their support and expertise.

+Additionally, a nicer version of this notebook can be seen by replacing **github** in `https://github.com/bikash119/argilla/blob/argilla_with_autotrain/argilla/docs/community/token_classification_tutorial.ipynb` with **nbsanity**.
+Thanks to **[Hamel Hussain](https://x.com/HamelHusain)** for creating this notebook rendering utility.

 ```python